mcandre/recipes/cerberus.md

 Recommended use: A rebuildable atomizer (RDA, RTA, RBA, etc.) at 35 W.

 For best flavor, water-rinse and dry unicorn bottle between refills.

+Store ejuice bottles in Ziploc bags, at room temperature, away from sunlight.